Tech Rap: Ask Como Audio

 Alternatively, if your existing system has Bluetooth, you can connect a Bluetooth transmitter to the Headphone out of your Como Audio system and stream the sound wirelessly to your stereo system.

-- Why are there so few Como Audio USA dealers and none in Canada?
+- Why are there so few Como Audio USA dealers and none in Canada or Australia?